 Friday from 9.15 am to 12.15/2.15 pm.

-Once your child is 3 years old there is an option to stay until 2.15pm, which includes having lunch by bring a pack lunch.
+Children can just stay for the morning session until 12:15am or bring a pack lunch and stay until 2:15pm.
 Parents find this is a good way to introduce children to eating in a group and prepares them for school-life.

 view our ofsted report

 Our aim is to allow the children to have as many experiences as possible in order that they become confident and independent learners.